alicj/GMScripts/README.md

 1. Download GreaseKit for Mac (http://www.macupdate.com/app/mac/20718/greasekit)
 2. Not sure how to install js on that, follow their instructions
-3. Tell me if anything doesn't work
+3. Tell me if anything doesn't work.
+Though I probably can't fix any, cause lack of Mac.

 Internet Explorer